statuser/AdvancedAnalytics/WindowsSetup.md

 4. Install Python
 5. Set up a Visual Studio Code to use as a text editor

-Each of these steps will ahve multiple substeps that you should follow along with exactly.
-As you go through this process you will not only learn how to use the command line better, but we can ensure that everybody is working with the same environment so errors and problemns are easier to find.
+Each of these steps will have multiple substeps that you should follow along with exactly.
+As you go through this process you will not only learn how to use the command line better, but we can ensure that everybody is working with the same environment so errors and problems are easier to find.

 ## Set up the command line

 _We will be loosely following the instructions found at: [Best Practices for Setting up WSL](https://docs.microsoft.com/en-us/windows/wsl/setup/environment) from Microsoft._

-Before we can get started with the rest of the setup we need to set up our commadn line environment.
+Before we can get started with the rest of the setup we need to set up our command line environment.
 For this class we will be using a UNIX based command line environment.
 This is for a couple of reasons.
 The first is that it will ensure a consistent environment for both Windows and Mac users so we can use the same commands and instructions.
 (Mac is a UNIX based operating system.)
 For Windows we can use the "Windows Subsystem for Linux" to provide a Linux based environment on top our our Windows OS.
 Microsoft developed and supports this environment to all Windows customers mainly because of web developers.
 The second reason is that nearly all webservers run Linux and so all the tools and technologies that are used on those servers work best in that environment.
 It is best practice to have your local development environment match the server environment as close as possible to minimize the chance of hard to diagnose bugs, errors, and misconfigurations.

-To setup the commadn line environment you will need to:
+To setup the command line environment you will need to:

 > Open a PowerShell prompt as an administrator